getodk/docs/docs/central-submissions.rst

 Accessing Submissions
 ---------------------

 To find the Form submissions page, first find the form in the Form listings page (:menuselection:`--> Forms`) and click on it.
-You will be taken to the :ref:`Form Overview <central-forms-checklist>` page for that form.
-Click on the :menuselection:`--> Submissions` tab below the form name to find the submissions.
+You will be taken to the :menuselection:`--> Submissions` tab and will see your submissions.

 .. image:: /img/central-submissions/listing.png